vinay9354/aws_infra/modules/compute/ec2/README.md

 ### Security Best Practices

 - **IMDSv2 Required**: The module enforces IMDSv2 by default for enhanced security
-- **Encryption**: EBS volumes are encrypted by default
+- **Encryption**: Use encrypted EBS volumes where required by your security policy
-- **Key Storage**: Private keys are stored as SecureString in SSM with AWS managed KMS
+- **Key Storage**: Private keys stored by this module (when generated) are stored as SSM `SecureString` using the AWS-managed KMS key by default
 - **IAM Policies**: SSM and CloudWatch policies are attached by default for management

 ### Cost Optimization

-- Use `use_spot_instance = true` for non-critical workloads (up to 90% savings)
+- Use `use_spot_instance = true` for non-critical workloads (can yield significant savings)
-- Use `gp3` volumes instead of `gp2` for better price/performance
+- Prefer `gp3` volumes over `gp2` for cost/performance where appropriate
-- Enable `manage_instance_state` to stop instances when not needed
+- Enable `manage_instance_state` to stop instances when not in use

 ### Networking

 - When `create_network_interfaces = true`, new NICs are created and attached
 - When `create_network_interfaces = false`, use `additional_network_interfaces` to attach existing NICs
-- The primary network interface is always created with the instance
+- Ensure subnet and IP selections for additional NICs do not conflict with existing allocations

 ### Key Pair Management

-- Generated private keys are automatically stored in SSM Parameter Store
+- Generated private keys are automatically stored in SSM Parameter Store (when `store_key_pair_in_ssm = true`)
-- Use the `private_key_pem` output (sensitive) to retrieve the key
+- Use the `private_key_pem` output (sensitive) or the SSM parameter to retrieve the key
 - Retrieve keys from SSM using: `aws ssm get-parameter --name <parameter_name> --with-decryption`

 ### Spot Instances

-- Spot instances can be interrupted by AWS with 2-minute warning
+- Spot instances can be interrupted by AWS with a short warning
-- Use `spot_instance_interruption_behavior = "stop"` to preserve data
+- Use `spot_instance_interruption_behavior = "stop"` to preserve attached EBS data where possible
-- Set `spot_type = "persistent"` to automatically request a new spot instance after interruption
-- Monitor spot instance status with the `spot_request_state` output
+- Monitor Spot lifecycle and `spot_request_state` output

 ### Instance State Management